vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-features.md

 ### Explanation of Enhancing Prompt Editing

-The length of the prefix and suffix is not directly proportional to the quality of the bot's conversation.
+The length of the prefix and suffix of the enhancing prompt is not directly proportional to the quality of the bot's conversation.

 In most cases, an enhancing prompt within a few sentences can bring a qualitative improvement to the bot's ability.